Azure/azure-sdk-for-ios/sdk/communication/AzureCommunicationChat/README.md

 #### Initialization

-To instantiate ChatClient you will need the CommunicationServices resource endpoint, a CommunicationUserCredential created from a User Access Token, and optional options to create the client with.
+To instantiate a ChatClient you will need the CommunicationServices resource endpoint, a CommunicationTokenCredential created from a User Access Token, and optional options to create the client with.

 ```swift
 import AzureCommunication